look4pritam/DiffusionModels/README.md

 # Diffusion Models

 ## Concept
-- Forward Diffusion - Add noise
+- Forward Diffusion
+  - Add noise
+  - Time steps
+  - Markov chain - The future depends only on the present state, not on the past history.
 -

 ## References